 As of October 1, 2013, the two-midnight rule became the law of the land for fee-for-service Medicare patients.
 That means that any patient who requires hospital care past a second midnight must be admitted as an inpatient.
 Patients who do not require hospital care can remain as outpatients past the second midnight, such as patients who are kept because they do not have a ride home or there is no one home to care for them.
 Still, their care is being provided as a courtesy with no expectation of payment by Medicare.
 These patients, by the way, should be informed they are being kept as a courtesy so they do not think they are accruing days for nursing home eligibility.

 What are the costs of inpatient admission compared to observation?
-If the patient is admitted as inpatient, they owe a $1,288 deductible, no matter the length of stay.
-That deductible is only waived if they had been an inpatient within the last 60 days.
+If the patient is admitted as an inpatient, they owe a $1,288 deductible, no matter the length of stay.
+That deductible is only waived if they have been an inpatient within the last 60 days.
 For the commonly readmitted diagnoses, such as pneumonia and heart failure, there is a 20 percent chance they were recently an inpatient, but it is much lower for most other diagnoses.

 So which is less expensive?
 Inpatient admission at $1,288 or observation at approximately $800?
 I’ll let the readers figure that out.
 Of course, there are caveats.
-Patients often have supplemental plans, some of which may require a copayment for an ED visit if they are not admitted as inpatient but saving the patient $50 is not a valid reason to violate federal regulations (sometimes called “committing Medicare fraud.”)
+Patients often have supplemental plans, some of which may require a copayment for an ED visit if they are not admitted as an inpatient but saving the patient $50 is not a valid reason to violate federal regulations (sometimes called “committing Medicare fraud.”)